AdobeDocs/experience-platform.de-DE/help/data-governance/home.md

 Damit Datennutzungsbezeichnungen die Datenkonformität effektiv unterstützen können, müssen Sie Datennutzungsrichtlinien definieren und aktivieren.
 Data usage policies are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on data within [!DNL Experience Platform].

 Ein Beispiel für eine Marketing-Aktion könnte der Wunsch sein, einen Datensatz an den Dienst eines Drittanbieters zu exportieren.
-Wenn eine Richtlinie besagt, dass bestimmte Datentypen, wie z.
-B. personenbezogene Daten (PII), nicht exportiert werden dürfen und auf den Datensatz eine „I“-Bezeichnung (Identitätsdaten) angewendet wurde, weist Sie Policy Service in einer Antwort darauf hin, dass eine Datennutzungsrichtlinie verletzt wurde.
+If there is a policy in place saying that specific types of data, such as Personally Identifiable Information (PII), cannot be exported and an &quot;I&quot; label (Identity data) has been applied to the dataset, you will receive a response from the [!DNL Policy Service] telling you that a data usage policy has been violated.

-Once data usage labels have been applied, data stewards can create policies using the DULE Policy Service API or the [!DNL Experience Platform] user interface.
+Once data usage labels have been applied, data stewards can create policies using the DULE [!DNL Policy Service] API or the [!DNL Experience Platform] user interface.

 >[!IMPORTANT]
 >